Become a foster carer

 -

-The Stepping Stones foster carer to demonstrate commitment to the young person for the duration of their care plan to achieve the outcome required
+The Stepping Stones foster carer will demonstrate commitment to the young person for the duration of their care plan to achieve the outcome required

 -

-The Stepping Stones foster carer will work closely with the Stepping Stones team, supervising social worker and young person’s social worker and keep accurate records and maintain regular contact with the agencies involved
+The Stepping Stones foster carer will work closely with the Stepping Stones team, the supervising social worker and the young person’s social worker, and keep accurate records and maintain regular contact with the agencies involved

 -